City Sketches, Inc. / 2778 Cumberland Blvd., #309 / Smyrna, Ga. 30080 / © 2009

 For some more incredible footage and info about Al Gaines, please click here

-Coming soon.
-In the meantime, I'd like to share some thoughts about some very dear family.
-These were the great pilliars in my life, which have had tremendous impact on my life.
+I'd like to humbly share some thoughts about some very dear family.
+These were the great adult pilliars in my life, which have had tremendous impact, even today.